Arizona Law Ambassadors

 Hometown: Little Rock, AR

-Legal Area of Interest: Criminal Law / Employment Law
+Legal Area of Interest: Criminal Defense / Litigation

 What is one thing every student should experience at Arizona Law?

-I feel that every student should try to get pretty involved with at least one student organization here.
-There is at least one that will pique your interest and it's one of the best ways to make friends.
+Everyone should try to get pretty involved with at least one student organization.
+You will find that at least one of them will pique your interest and it's one of the best ways to make friends & help make the law school feel like home.

 Kyran Brown ‘24